BLSHEE22/four-part-composer/README.md

 - 'melody.py' -> Equipped with many modes of generating a melody.

 'melody.py' TODO:
-- Fix beaming over multiple bars (temporary fix is keeping meter to 4/4)
+- Fix beaming over multiple bars (only a problem in 2/4)
-- Fix 'col legno' articulations
-- Test 'Slur, Vib, Pizz, Tech' Logic
 - Implement dynamics!
 - Implement logic for melody analysis
 - Let the melody dictate its own length and meter